 - In the mean while, beat your egg white to a stiff snow.
 Once stiff continue to mix in the powdered sugar into the egg whites, batch by batch.
 The Icing should be very tough and shiny sticky.
 (For colored batches just add 2-3 drops of food coloring drops)

 - Once the cookies have cooled, you can decorate them with the icing and top them with colorful and pretty looking sugar decorations.
-Either you pipe a thine line with the icing onto the cookies or you add a thin layer of icing onto the whole cookies surface.
+Either you pipe a thin line with the icing onto the cookies or you add a thin layer of icing onto the whole cookies surface.
 Just be creative and have fun!

-How will you decorate your Lebkuchen cookies?
+Dear Reader, how are you planning to decorate your Lebkuchen cookies?